CIROH-UA/ngen-datastream/README.md

 ```
 Each folder is explained below

-### `datastream-configs/`
+### `datastream-metadata/`

 Automatically generated.
-Holds all of the configuration files the datastream needs in order to run. `datastream-configs/` is the first place to look to confirm that a datastream run has been executed according to the user's specifications.
+Holds all of the metadata and configuration files the datastream needs in order to run. `datastream-metadata/` is the first place to look to confirm that a datastream run has been executed according to the user's specifications.
 Example directory:
 ```
-datastream-configs/
+datastream-metadata/
 │
 ├── conf_datastream.json
 │